mrbiggbrain/ArenaDecks.com/Posts/Static/Histroic Starter Decks.md

 {% enddeck %}

 **Blink** focuses on incremental value from ETB effects.
-The deck includes great targets for creature removal (<auto-card>Ravenous Chupacabra</auto-card>), card draw (<auto-card>Dusk Legion Zealot</auto-card>), and forced discard (<Auto-card>Burglar Rat</auto-card>) plus with 6 flicker spells including a full playset of <auto-card>Ephemerate<auto-card> you'll have plenty of chances to trigger effects at the very best possible time.
+The deck includes great targets for creature removal ({%card%}Ravenous Chupacabra{%endcard%}), card draw ({%card%}Dusk Legion Zealot{%endcard%}), and forced discard ({%card%}Burglar Rat{%endcard%}) plus with 6 flicker spells including a full playset of {%card%}Ephemerate{%endcard%} you'll have plenty of chances to trigger effects at the very best possible time.

-The deck also includes <auto-card>Emiel the Blessed</auto-card> which enables some truly wild shenanigans and can easily take over the game when unanswered long enough (Who doesn't like blinking a Burglar Rat just after the opponents draw step.)
+The deck also includes {%card%}Emiel the Blessed{%endcard%} which enables some truly wild shenanigans and can easily take over the game when unanswered long enough (Who doesn't like blinking a Burglar Rat just after the opponents draw step.)

 This might not be the most powerful deck on the list, but it's super fun if you like two for one exchanges and fizzling your opponents spells or abilities.